 H. Boche, G. Caire, R. Calderbank, G. Kutyniok, R. Mathar and Ph.
-Petersen release a new volume from the series "Compressed Sensing and Its Application" for the Third International MATHEON Conference 2017.
+Petersen published a further volume from the series "Compressed Sensing and Its Application" in August 2019 on the occasion of the 3rd International MATHEON Conference 2017.

 This volume contains contributions from the plenary and invited speakers from the third International MATHEON Workshop 2017.